 The MA Education (Early Years) has been designed to meet the interests and professional development needs of a range of early years and other professionals who are working in education and related settings, such as health and social care and social services.
 The programme combines perspectives from early years education, and other relevant disciplines, to ensure you can deliver highly effective practice in today’s multi-dimensional early childhood environment.
 You will engage in cutting-edge research and enhance your understanding of the nature of educational enquiry and the analytical processes that support research-informed practice.
 If you are seeking to enhance your capacity to make thoughtful and reflective decisions about your role and your early years practice, ensuring that you are creating an environment that nurtures playful pedagogies and rich learning experiences for early years children, then this is the programme for you.

-Key themes include the nature of reflective and reflexive practice, the role of play in early years education, international perspectives on early years research and practice, and educational leadership.
+Key themes include, the role of play in early years education, international perspectives on early years research and practice, and educational leadership.

-Supporting your personal professional development and enhancing your research skills are essential elements of the programme, preparing you for completing an independent research project on a relevant topic of your choice.
+Supporting your personal professional development and enhancing your research skills are essential elements of the course, preparing you for completing an independent research report on a relevant topic of your choice.

 Taught sessions are built around dialogue, discussion and collaborative learning, with tutor support and expertise immediately at hand.
 Teaching is interactive, experiential and innovative, using a variety of technologies to enhance your learning, from presentation tools and virtual classrooms to mixed media, social media and mobile technologies.
 The programme will be tailored to enable you to focus your learning on your individual interests and professional requirements.

 Each 30-credit module may typically involve a weekly session of 3 hours (during the day for full-time and twilight for part-time) and a significant amount of private study, as well as reading and independent research.

 How you'll be assessed